 We park the car by a wall of ivy guarding the outside of Celebration City and go through the turnstile.
 The park is empty except for a lone man in a dark blue jumpsuit who's spraying down the blacktop paths with a rubber hose.
 He's got a giant beard and is wearing a pair of those glasses that get dark like sunglasses when you're outside.
 Miriam hates those.

 "Just follow Rock 'n' Roll Boulevard down past the games and turn left on Astronaut drive.
 That'll take you down past the merry-go-round and into Dino-Land.
 Once you get to Dino-Land, you can't miss the cave."

 He's right: you can't miss the cave.
-It's a giant, paper-mâché monstrosity that's been painted brown.
+It's a giant, paper-mâché monstrosity painted brown.
 On the inside you can see the infrastructure: two-by-fours and chicken wire.
 There's a group of maybe fifteen people standing around the mouth of the cave, all wrapped up in their tallit, shaking each other's hands and drinking coffee from Styrofoam cups.
-At the back of the cave there's a stage, on top of which the cave-dwelling Jesus Jews have set up a makeshift ark, which looks like a trunk that my grandfather used to travel with.
+At the back of the cave there's a stage, on top of which the cave-dwelling Jesus Jews have set up a makeshift ark, which looks like a trunk my grandfather used to travel with.

 "They keep the Torah in a trunk," I say to Miriam.

 A big guy with a beard bigger than the janitor's walks over and sticks out his big, meaty paw.
 There are little banjos on his kippah.

 "Welcome to Temple Aron Hakodesh.
 I'm Rabbi Cohen.
 What brings you two here today?"